john12458/C_Network/Readme.md

 ### webSelect.out

-- From serverSelect.c,use by select()
+- From serverSelect.c, use by select()

 ### index.html

-- demo for index
+- For demo

+** The server will auto open the "index.html" when client connected.